 I've done the FAFSA what's next?

 1 to 2 weeks after you complete the FAFSA Shasta College will download the application.
 Once we have your FAFSA an email will be sent from our office.
-It will include links to the forms you need or you may log in to "My Shasta" to check your "My Documents START HERE" screen.
-The "My Documents" screen indicates which forms we need to determine your financial aid eligibility.
+It will include links to the forms you need or you may log in to "My Shasta" to check your "My Forms START HERE" screen.
+The "My Forms" screen indicates which forms we need to determine your financial aid eligibility.
 Click back to the student menu to complete and print each form we provide.

 We cannot download your FAFSA unless you have completed the Admittance Application with Admissions & Records.

-Reasons "My Documents START HERE" doesn't request forms:
+Reasons "My Forms START HERE" doesn't request forms:

 - The Social Security Number on the FAFSA is incorrect.